 4) Weight gain.
 The Pill causes insulin resistance, sugar cravings, and prevents the muscle gain that women should expect to see with exercise.
 My clinical experience is that most women lose weight when they come off the Pill, but some do not.
 I suspect that is because the metabolic damage has already been done, and is not so easily reversed.

-5) Lack of Periods and Post-Pill PCOS.
-According to a study funded by Bayer Pharma (who make Yaz), the question of post-pill syndrome has been laid to rest.
-Really?
-Fascinating.
-How nice that Bayer was able to tweak the numbers, but that doesn’t change the fact that many women simply cannot get their periods going after stopping the Pill.
-These are women who had normal periods before starting the Pill for skin or contraception, and then had the illusion of regular ‘bleeds’ for years.
+5) Lack of periods and post-pill PCOS.
+Many women simply cannot get their periods going after stopping the Pill.
+They are women who had normal periods before starting the Pill for skin or contraception and then had the illusion of regular ‘bleeds’ for years.
 When they finally do stop the Pill, they find out that their periods do not return.
 Typically these women are slapped with a PCOS diagnosis and advised to get back on the Pill.